rexFX/Connect-Everything/README.md

 The server is hosted locally.

+Do `yarn install` in both the root and client directory of this project.

 Go to the root directory of this project and start the server using

 `yarn dev`